The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators: Modelling the anti-ferromagnetic structure

-However, from Eq.~\eqref{baredisp} it is, furthermore, clear that a finite easy-axis anisotropy, $\mathcal{K}_z>0$, induces a gap at the bottom of the magnon spectrum around the $\Gamma$-point.
+In both the square and honeycomb lattices, the structure factor $|\gamma_\mathbf{q}|\approx 1- (a q)^2/4$, for small $\mathbf{q}$ around the center of Brillouin zone, i.e., $\Gamma$-point.
+It is clear from Eq.~\eqref{baredisp} that a finite easy-axis anisotropy, $\mathcal{K}_z>0$, induces a gap at the bottom of the magnon spectrum around the $\Gamma$-point.
 The gap opening is accompanied by the introduction of a non-linearity of the energy dispersion, which is shown in Fig.~\ref{fig:dispersion} (b).
-The gap opening stabilizes the system and revive long range magnetic order in the 2D structure.
+The gap opening stabilizes the system and revive long-range magnetic order in the 2D structure.
 In this case, the AFM resonance frequency, evaluated at $\mathbf{q} =0 $, is given by $\omega_\text{RAFM} = 4 ZJ \mathcal{K}_z + 4 \mathcal{K}_z^2 $.

-The dispersion relation in Eq.~\eqref{baredisp}, moreover, shows that despite $\varepsilon_\mathbf{q}^{\alpha/\beta}$ depends on the lattice structure factor $\gamma_{\bf q}$, which is unique for the lattice, in general, the magnon dispersion is qualitatively similar in square and honeycomb lattices for ${\bf q}\rightarrow0$, that is, an additional bipartite structure of the lattice does not change the linear energy dispersion near the $\Gamma$-point.
+The dispersion relation in Eq.~\eqref{baredisp}, shows that despite $\varepsilon_\mathbf{q}^{\alpha/\beta}$ depends on the lattice structure factor $\gamma_{\bf q}$, which is unique for the lattice, in general, the magnon dispersion is qualitatively similar in square and honeycomb lattices for ${\bf q}\rightarrow0$.
 For small $\mathbf{q}$ and sufficiently weak anisotropy, $\mathcal{K}_z \ll J$, the magnon bands are defined through the relations,

 Here, due to the anisotropy, the non-zero effective mass and group velocity of magnons are, respectively,